-Pacifiers have germs on them and can make your baby sick if they are not washed frequently.
+Pacifiers have germs on them.
+Those germs can make your baby sick if the pacifier isn’t washed frequently.

-Never force your baby to use a pacifier.
-If it comes out during sleep and your child doesn’t notice, don’t put it back in.
+- Never force your baby to use a pacifier.
+If it falls out at night and your baby doesn’t notice, don’t put it back in.

-Don’t put anything on the pacifier (such as sugar) to get your child to use it.
+- Never put anything on the pacifier to encourage your child to use it (honey, sugar).

-Choose a pacifier that has a shield that is wider than your child’s mouth and has air holes in it.
+- Chose a pacifier that has a shield that is wider than your child’s mouth.
+Make sure the shield has hole in it.

 Your doctor can help you decide when your child should stop using a pacifier.
 Consider stopping when your baby is 6 months to 1 year of age.
 Pacifier use is not recommended for children older than 4 years of age.